This Hack Is the Easiest Way to Get Wax Out of Carpet

 Don’t use a paper bag.
 As you might have guessed, paper and heat don’t mix.
 Trying to take up the wax this way can cause the paper to overheat and burn the carpet, an so that method should not be used to remove wax.
 Instead, getting get candle wax out of carpet involves a butter knife, spoon, iron, carpet stain remover and white cotton towels.
 So, if you’re cleaning the carpet and come across some dried wax balled up in the fiber, don’t panic.

 Here’s how to get candle wax out of carpet with ease.
 This will work for area rugs too.

 Project step-by-step (3)

-Dampen a white cotton towel, fold it in half and place it over the wax.
-Press an iron set on “high” over the towel for 10 seconds.
+Dampen a white cotton towel and place it over the wax.
+Press an iron set on high over the towel for 10 seconds.
 The heat will draw the wax out of the carpet and into the towel.
-Repeat until the wax is gone (you may have to hold the iron in place for up to 30 seconds).
-If the towel dries out, rewet it, and if it becomes loaded with wax, grab another one.
+Repeat until the wax is gone.
+You may have to hold the iron in place for up to 30 seconds.

 There’s a good chance the wax will discolor the area, especially in a light-colored carpet.
-Take out the spot with heavy-duty carpet stain remover (Photo 3).
+That’s where the heavy-duty carpet stain remover comes in handy.

 Spray carpet cleaner on the stain and scrub it into the carpet with a spoon.
 Dab it dry with a clean white towel, then let the carpet air-dry (it will appear slightly darker until completely dry).
 If the stain is especially dark, it stains may require several scrubbings.
 Be patient.
 It’s still the easiest way to rescue your rug.